jimmo/ncss-embedded/chapters/12-lab-exercises.md

     Use two of the LEDs in the display to represent the current state of the lights (off, dim, bright).

+\clearpage

 ## Lab 2 -- Saturday afternoon

 1. Complete the Grok *micro:bit Crash Course* up to the end of module **eight** (i.e. up to the "Roll the Dice" problem).

 2. In the crash course we saw how connect an external button.
-As a tutor to get a Grove Adaptor and a button and try out your code from the "Dead Man's Switch" problem.
+Ask a tutor to get a Grove Adaptor and a button and try out your code from the "Dead Man's Switch" problem.
 We'll learn much more about these Grove components in later labs.
     1. When we use external buttons, we only have `read_digital` to access the current state of the pin.
 This is kind of like `is_pressed`.
 Implement some code that emulates `was_pressed` for an external button (i.e. count the number of times the button was pressed, show this number on the display).

 3. Ask a tutor for some LEDs.
 Wire them up using a breadboard, some Grove->breadboard cable (in the bottom drawer of the component kits), and some current limiting resistors (also in the component kits).